axibase/atsd/administration/ssl-lets-encrypt.md

 Since Let's Encrypt certificates are issued for a short period of time (90 days), it's important to setup a fully automated procedure to replace expiring certificates.

 Create a shell script `deploy-atsd.sh` to upload certificates files into ATSD.
-This script will be invoked by certbot.
+This script is invoked by certbot.

 ```sh
 #!/bin/bash